 Tips for working with Interpreters

-- The ‘Working effectively with interpreters and translators’ e-learning packages, developed by Children’s Health Qld provide education for clinicians, interpreters and translators to develop collaborative interprofessional partnerships.
+‘Working effectively with interpreters and translators’ e-learning packages, developed by Children’s Health Qld Education for clinicians, interpreters and translators to develop collaborative interprofessional partnerships.
 View them here.
-Three packages are currently available:

 - E-learning package for clinicians